SabreTools/MPF/CHANGELIST.md

 - Move LogLevel enumeration
 - Split logging code a bit more
 - Split info window code a bit more
-- Clarify build instructions in README (Deterous)
+- Clarify build instructions in README
 - Split options window code a bit more
 - Use binding for more disc info textboxes
 - Handle Redump password changing better